Payroll South Korea Guide

 1. Income Tax Withholding

-In addition to income tax, a local income tax (10% of the income tax amount) and a 1.5% special tax for rural development apply.
-Employers must withhold these taxes monthly and report them to the National Tax Service.
+In addition to income tax, a local income tax (10% of the income tax amount) applies.
+Employers must withhold these taxes monthly and report them to the National Tax Service (NTS).

 2. National Pension